alwaysblank/banner/README.md

 with Netlify such a system is not necessary: Netlify has [Instant Cache Invalidation](https://www.netlify.com/blog/2015/09/11/instant-cache-invalidation/) that using its own fingerprinting of assets to determine when they've changed an instantly invalidate those items cached across its CDN.

+## Thanks and Acknowledgements

+The webpack configuration for this project borrows heavily from the excellent work done on [Sage](https://github.com/roots/sage) by the [Roots team](https://roots.io).